 Sujata Devi (A1030)

-The pace and level of teaching in class 9 and 10 is more advanced than in the junior classes.
-Secondary School students are expected to study hard and to take their work very seriously.
-They continue with all subjects from Middle school with Sanskrit as an option rather than a core class.
+The pace and level of teaching in our secondary school is more advanced than in the junior classes.
+Students are expected to study hard and to take their work very seriously.
+They continue in classes 9 and 10 with all subjects from middle school with Sanskrit as an option, rather than a core class.
 Agriculture and home economics, traditionally studied by boys and girls respectively, are combined in a co-educational class entitled life science, which includes nutrition, health and hygiene, ecology and horticulture studied both from a scientific point of view and including practical classes in food preparation and gardening.

-Computing is studied by all the pupils and practical science lessons will begin as soon as the science laboratory is completed.
-In the Indian school and university system students continuing to 6th form choose to study in one of three subject areas; science, commerce or arts.
+Computing is studied by all the pupils and practical science lessons conducted in the science laboratory which was completed in 2015.
+In the Indian school and university system, students continuing to class 11 choose to study in one of three subject areas; science, commerce or arts.
 Science is regarded as the most prestigious, followed by commerce and lastly arts.
-It is common, therefore, in India to study science at 6th form and for this reason it is imperative to give our students the opportunity to study science and maths at a high level for as long as possible as grades obtained at the end of class 10 are vital to acceptance into a top stream in class 11/12.
-However, for those whose education may cease on graduation from class 10, we aim to provide a complete general education that will equip them for life, to raise healthy families and find work in the local economy.
+It is common, therefore, in India to study science in class 11 and for this reason it is imperative to give our students the opportunity to study science and maths at a high level as they will need this if they go on to university.